ifti-khan/cookbook/README.md

 * As a user, I want to be able to view all recipe ingredients and cooking steps, so that I can follow the instructions on how to cook that food dish.

+* As a user, I want to able to search for recipes, so that I can find a specific recipe within the website.

 * As a user, I want to able to view my recipes only, so that I can see how many recipes I have created.

 * As a user, I want to be able to edit my recipes, so that I can fix mistakes or update them.